A new Netflix documentary has been released, telling a radio host from London’s near decade-long catfishing tale.

 Advertisement

-When the podcast was first released, Kirat had not imagined the sheer numbers of listeners it would attract, and was equally shocked when a host of production companies got in touch with her to create a documentary, one of them being Netflix.
+When the podcast was first released, Kirat had not imagined the sheer number of listeners it would attract, and was equally shocked when a host of production companies got in touch with her to create a documentary, one of them being Netflix.

 "It's just sharing the story to a wider audience," Kirat exclusively told RadioTimes.com.
 "Lots of people don't listen to podcasts and if this helps people to speak up [and] speak out, to fight for themselves a bit harder when it comes to not being believed, then that's what matters."

-Sweet Bobby true story explained
+Sweet Bobby true story explained: What happened to Kirat Assi?

-Kirat Assi in Sweet Bobby.
-Netflix
+Kirat Assi Netflix

 When Kirat received a friend request from someone named Bobby Jandu, a man she shared mutual friends with, she accepted it, not thinking it would change her life forever.